 - To begin with, you need to do less than you think you can do, so that eventually you increase the chance of doing more.

-- Maintain the level of activity that you can manage and stay on this plateau until you have a reserve of energy and are feeling very comfortable.
+- Maintain a level of activity that you can manage and stay on this plateau until you have a reserve of energy and are feeling very comfortable.
 The correct level of activity or exercise is that which can be repeated the next day without any flaring of symptoms (including physical, cognitive or emotional).

 - Do not move to the next level of activity or exercise until you have the reserve which means you can increase your activity level without a symptom flare.
 No one can tell you what your limits are, it must be guided completely by you and your symptom response.
 A person encouraging you to 'push' might sound positive, but it can be dangerous if they encourage you to push past your limits.